PrestaShop/docs/development/compile-assets.md

 ## Requirements

-PrestaShop development is following tools version, such as webpack which could be incompatible with some NodeJS versions.
-This means that at the time we developed one version of PrestaShop, we may used an older version of NodeJS.
-We strongly recommend you ton install a package such as ['n'](https://www.npmjs.com/package/n?activeTab=versions) or [nvm](https://github.com/nvm-sh/nvm) to switch between versions.

 We use [Webpack](https://webpack.js.org/) to compile assets.
-Currently, you only need NodeJS 12.x ([get it here](https://nodejs.org/)), NPM will take care of it all.
+PrestaShop should be compatible with NodeJS 10.x, 12.x and 14.x ([get it here](https://nodejs.org/)), NPM will take care of it all.

+If you can't manage to compile assets, you may be using an older version of PrestaShop.
+We strongly recommend you ton install a package such as ['n'](https://www.npmjs.com/package/n?activeTab=versions) or [nvm](https://github.com/nvm-sh/nvm) to try with an older version of NodeJS.

 On Windows, you'll probably need to install `windows-build-tools` using `npm i --global windows-build-tools` in order to make [node-gyp](https://github.com/nodejs/node-gyp#on-windows) working.